What People Say....

 "Autism NI is a genuine trailblaxer - it provides invaluable support to families with young children from the time when they are awaiting diagnosis to preschool training.
 It knows that early intervention is vital for children with Autism and has worked tirelessly to ensure these families get the attention and support they need."
 Niall Dickson - Chief Executive of the Kings Fund

-Comments from Young People with ASD who attended mentoring projects
+Comments from Young People with ASD

 "I learned something new and got more confident with skills like communication."
 Male, Aged 23